-- 1. FACULTY: The "Faculty" means all employees of the University - a) who hold the academic rank of Distinguished Professor, Professor, Associate Professor, Assistant Professor, Instructor, or Non-Tenure Track Teaching Position. - b) who serve under at least a half-time contract, and - c) whose primary appointment is teaching or serving as faculty-librarians. - 2.
+- 1. FACULTY: The "Faculty" means all employees of the University - a) who hold the academic rank of Distinguished Professor, Professor, Associate Professor, Assistant Professor, Instructor, or Non-Tenure Track Teaching Position. - b) who serve under at least a half-time contract, and - c) whose primary appointment is teaching or serving as faculty-librari - 2.
 FACULTY ASSEMBLY: The "Faculty Assembly" refers to all members of the Faculty acting as a corporate body. - 3.
 SENATE: The "Senate" refers to the representative body of the Faculty. - 4.
 COMMITTEES: The term "Committees" means all the standing committees and task forces of the Senate, with the exception of the Executive Committee and the Nominating Committee. - 5.
 STANDING COMMITTEE: The term "standing committee" refers to a Committee that is constituted to perform a continuing function and that remains in existence permanently unless dissolved by a Faculty Assembly referendum under Article VIII, section 1. - 6.
 TASK FORCE: The term "task force" means a Committee charged by the Senate or Executive Committee to carry out a specific task that will typically take at least a year. - 7.
 SCHOOL: In this document, the word "School" includes the Library and all academic schools of the University. - 8.
 PRESIDENT: "President" means the President of the Senate. - 9.
-PETITION: The term "Petition" includes petitions that are electronically circulated and signed. - 10.
-MEETINGS: The term "meeting" includes any gathering which provides, at a minimum, conditions of opportunity for simultaneous visual & aural communication among all participating members equivalent to those of meetings held in one room or area.
+PROGRAM CHAIR: "Program Chair" refers to the positions of Undergraduate Program Chair, Associate Chair, and Graduate Program Chair as defined by the "Undergraduate, Graduate, and Associate Program Chairs MOA 2020" or subsequent negotiated agreements on Faculty leadership. - 10.
+PETITION: The term "Petition" includes petitions that are electronically circulated and signed.

-- a) Except as otherwise provided, meetings of the Faculty Assembly, Senate, and Committees may be conducted (fully or in part) through use of Internet meeting services designated by the President or Chair that support anonymous voting and support visible displays identifying those participating, identifying those seeking recognition to speak, and showing (or permitting the retrieval of) the text of pending motions. - b) These electronic meetings shall be subject to all rules adopted to govern them, which may include any reasonable limitations on, and requirements for, members' participation.
-Any such rules adopted shall supersede any conflicting rules in the parliamentary authority but may not otherwise conflict with or alter any rule or decision of the body. - c) An anonymous vote conducted through the designated platform shall be deemed a ballot vote, fulfilling any requirement or rule that a vote be conducted by ballot. - 11.
+- 11. MEETINGS: The term "meeting" includes any gathering which provides, at a minimum, conditions of opportunity for simultaneous visual & aural communication among all participating members equivalent to those of meetings held in one room or area. - a) Except as otherwise provided, meetings of the Faculty Assembly, Senate, and Committees may be conducted (fully or in part) through use of Internet meeting services designated by the President or Chair that support anonymous voting and support visible displays identifying those participating, identifying those seeking recognition to speak, and showing (or permitting the retrieval of) the text of pending motions. - b) These electronic meetings shall be subject to all rules adopted to govern them, which may include any reasonable limitations on, and requirements for, members' participation.
+Any such rules adopted shall supersede any conflicting rules in the parliamentary authority but may not otherwise conflict with or alter any rule or decision of the body. - c) An anonymous vote conducted through the designated platform shall be deemed a ballot vote, fulfilling any requirement or rule that a vote be conducted by ballot. - 12.
 ACADEMIC WEEK: An "Academic Week" refers to a week during the Fall or Spring semester during which classes are scheduled but does not include the final (extended class hour) week of each semester.